thewhitetulip/intro-to-vuejs/3_building_the_front_end.md

 The reason why we remove the `action=` is that we do not want the page to be redirected to /add/ as form normally does.
 Plus, when we click submit, we want to prevent the form from being submitted.

-Always remember, `Vue does everything relatd to html`.
+Always remember, `Vue does everything related to html`.

 our form tag looks like this `<form enctype="multipart/form-data" method="POST" v-on:submit.prevent="onSubmit">`